sempernow/refpages/REFs/TLS.md

 ## Overview

-TLS/SSL is a trust-based PKI (Public Key Infrastructure) scheme of HTTPS protocol, extending HTTP to secure the internet.
+TLS/SSL, "Transport Layer Security" FKA "Secure Socket Layer", is a trust-based PKI (Public Key Infrastructure) scheme of HTTPS protocol, extending HTTP to secure the internet.
 The server sends a single cryptographically-generated certificate if signed by a root CA, else a chain of them.
 The client application validates each server certificate against the Certificate Authority (CA) that supposedly signed it.

-Nominally, the client application has access to a **trust store** containing a list of trustworthy-CA certificates which it uses to verify the (supposedly) CA-signed server certificate or chain of certificates.
-CAs are hierarchical, with intermediate-CA certificates forming a chain of trust from end-entity (server) certificate to the root-CA certificate.
-A certificate's `Issuer` is the CA that signed that `Subject` certificate.
+Nominally, the client application has access to a **trust store** containing a list of trustworthy-CA certificates, which it uses to verify the (supposedly) CA-signed server certificate or chain of certificates.
+CAs are hierarchical, with intermediate-CA certificates forming a chain of trust from end-entity (server) certificate to the [root (CA) certificate](https://en.wikipedia.org/wiki/Root_certificate).

+>A certificate's `Issuer` is the CA that signed that `Subject` certificate, so the root (CA) is always self-signed.
+However, the term "_self-signed_" more often references an end-entity certificate created sans CA. These are somewhat useful, but only for test/dev purposes.
+Care must be taken even within that scope because browsers and other clients respond entirely differently when the end-entity (server) certificate sent during the TLS handshake does not validate against any client-trusted CA.

 **POSIX**-type operating systems have a directory of such certificate files. **Linux** stores them in the **`/etc/ssl/certs`** directory.
 The **`ca-certificates.crt`** file contains a concatenated list of such certificates.
 Other CA root-certificate files (`*.crt`) may exist in that directory as standalones, e.g., `root-ca-site.local.crt` .